bares43/lorem-ipsum-generator/README.md

 # Lorem Ipsum generator

-Lorem Ipsum generator which allows generate characters, words or paragraphs of specified length, remove some characters from text or add characters to specified positions.
+Lorem Ipsum generator which allows generate characters, words, sentences or paragraphs of specified length, remove some characters from text or add characters to specified positions.

 ## Usage
 ```javascript